Thomas Beller

-Thomas Beller (born May 23, 1965) is an American author and editor.
+Thomas Beller is an American author and editor.

 Early life

 Born and raised in New York City, Beller has remained a resident of his native city, which often features in his stories.
-He is the son of documentary filmmaker Hava Kohav Beller.
-After attending Saint Ann's School in Brooklyn, New York, he received his BA from Vassar College, and his MFA from Columbia University Writing Program.
+He is a first generation American, the son of documentary filmmaker Hava Kohav Beller, who was born in Berlin and raised in an Israeli Kibbutz.
+After attending Saint Ann's School in Brooklyn, New York, he received his AB from Vassar College, and his MFA from Columbia University Writing Program.

 Career

 While still studying for his MFA, The New Yorker published Beller's short story "A Different Kind of Imperfection", which was chosen for the Best American Short Stories volume of 1992.
 Since, his work has appeared in such publications as The New York Times, ELLE, Spin, Vogue, Slate, and The Village Voice.
 He spent a year as a staff writer at The New Yorker, and later worked for The Cambodia Daily newspaper, where he remains a contributing editor.
 He is a contributing editor to Travel+Leisure Magazine.